harindaka/json_config/README.md

 The `from_compiled!` macro can be used similarly to the other `from_str!` or `from_file!` macros.
 It will include the generated `json_config.json` file content as a string literal in the code at compile time.

+# FAQ

-# What if I want to package my settings as a separate file alongside the binary?
+### What if I want to package my settings as a separate file alongside the binary?
 You could alternatively use `from_file!("json_config.json")` in place of `from_compiled!("json_config.json")` to make the `ConfigurationBuilder` import the file at runtime instead.

-# Can I build the configuration at compile time and extend it at runtime?
+### Can I build the configuration at compile time and extend it at runtime?
 Yes!
 You can have your cake and eat it too!
 There's nothing stopping you from extending the configuration further by merging more configuration sections at runtime.
 For instance, you may want to retrieve new translations via a service call and override the translations section based on a user's language selection at runtime like so,
 ```
 #[macro_use]